 TGax Editor: Change the paragraphs below of this subclause as follows (#ED, FIX):

-The inter-frame space between a PPDU that contains a Trigger frame or contains an HE variant HT Control field that solicits an immediate response and the triggered HE trigger-based PPDU is SIFS.(#40)
+The inter-frame space between a PPDU that contains a Trigger frame or contains an UL MU Response Scheduling A-Control field that solicits an immediate response and the HE trigger-based PPDU is SIFS.(#40)

 A STA shall commence the transmission of an HE trigger-based PPDU at the SIFS time boundary after the end of a received PPDU, when all the following conditions are met

 The received PPDU contains either a Trigger frame(#1532) (that is not an MU-RTS variant(#Ed)) with a User Info(#1520) field addressed to the STA, or an MPDU addressed to the STA that contains an UL MU Response Scheduling A-Control subfield(#1).
 The User Info(#1520) field is addressed to a STA if the AID12(#Ed) subfield(#2685) is equal to the AID of the STA and(#766) the STA is associated with the AP.
-If the STA is not associated with the AP, TBD.
+If the STA is not associated with the AP, TBD (AA: This TBD needs to be solved).

 The CS Required subfield in the Trigger frame is 1 and the(#977) UL MU CS condition described in 25.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0.